Stellantis/stellantis.github.io/_webportal-public-reference/Navigation.LaunchGuidance.md

 #### REMARK

->**Note :** Only the `destLon` and `destLat` parameters are needed, the others will be ignored so they can be replaced by 0.
+>**Note:** Only the `destLon` and `destLat` parameters are needed, the others will be ignored, so they can be replaced by 0.

 >**Note 2:** The old version of the LaunchGuidance will ask for confirmation before overriding the current journey with the one being passed.

 >**Note 3:** The Navigation events are triggered only if the Navigation was launched using either `LaunchGuidance` or `LaunchGuidanceWaypoints`.

->**Important :** In order to verify if you can use the new API `Navigation.LaunchGuidanceWaypoints` or the old one `Navigation.LaunchGuidance`, you can check the existence of one of the following JS events :
+>**Important:** In order to verify if you can use the new API `Navigation.LaunchGuidanceWaypoints` or the old one `Navigation.LaunchGuidance`, you can check the existence of one of the following JS events:
 >- *Navigation.InvalidCoordinates*
 >- *Navigation.RouteCalculationSuccessful*
 >- *Navigation.RouteCalculationCanceled*